-Lady Clementina's Restaurant is currently closed and no bookings are being taken at present.
+Lady Clementina's Restaurant is currently closed, as Hotel is currently closed for refurbishment and no bookings are being taken at present.

 The Origin of the Name